Money Monster: Critical response

-On Rotten Tomatoes the film holds an approval rating of 59% based on 287 reviews, with an average rating of 6.00/10.
+On Rotten Tomatoes the film holds an approval rating of 59% based on 284 reviews, with an average rating of 6.00/10.
 The site's critics consensus reads: "Money Monster's strong cast and solidly written story ride a timely wave of socioeconomic anger that's powerful enough to overcome an occasionally muddled approach to its worthy themes."
 On Metacritic the film has a weighted average score of 55 out of 100, based on 44 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while PostTrak reported filmgoers gave an 81% overall positive score, with 56% saying they would definitely recommend it.

 Clooney's performance was praised by critics.
 A.O.
 Scott of The New York Times said that the "quality of the acting both enhances the credibility of the narrative and exposes some of its weak points."
-Christy Lemire of RogerEbert.com, in a mixed review, praised Clooney's "enormous charisma", but criticised the film for not "being quite as thrilling or thought-provoking as [its] premise sounds."
+Christy Lemire of RogerEbert.com, in a mixed review, praised Clooney's "enormous charisma", but criticized the film for not "being quite as thrilling or thought-provoking as [its] premise sounds."
 Chris Hewitt of Empire however gave a more positive review.

 Several reviewers praised the atmosphere of suspense.
 Sandra Hall of The Sydney Morning Herald praised the film, particularly Foster's directing and her ability to "keep things moving".
 Richard Brody of The New Yorker wrote that Foster "keeps the action vigorous and the suspense high", but said that the film was "swallowed up by the very hectoring and impersonal sensationalism that it derides."

-Some reviewers criticised the script.
-Wendy Ide of The Guardian gave the film a negative review, writing that the film lacks the "authentic anger" of The Big Short and the "sniper-like accuracy" of Network, criticising Clooney's "complete lack of sincerity".
+Some reviewers criticized the script.
+Wendy Ide of The Observer gave the film a negative review, writing that the film lacks the "authentic anger" of The Big Short and the "sniper-like accuracy" of Network, criticizing Clooney's "complete lack of sincerity".
 Peter Travers of Rolling Stone said that what the script lacks in "emotional subtext" can be found in the cast's "richly detailed" performances.
 In a mixed review, Robbie Collin of The Telegraph called the film a "raucous hostage thriller that eschews explanation for wish-fulfillment", concluding by saying that "in the heat of the moment, Money Monsters bluster and nerve keeps you hooked."
 Josh Lasser of IGN was critical of the film's mix of comedy and drama, calling the transitions "too fast, ripping the audience out of the unfolding drama."

 Despite comparisons of Clooney's character to Jim Cramer and his TV show Mad Money, Clooney and Foster denied this.